lesterpjy/uva_msai_vault/RL/Off-Policy TD Learning with Approximation.md

 	- target policy only choose the solid action.
 	- Mismatch leads to a very large or very small _importance sampling ratio_ $\rho_{t}$
 - Reward is 0 on all transitions: true value of the function is 0 for all $s$, which is representable exactly with $\mathbf{w} = \mathbf{0}$.
 In fact there are many solutions since $\mathbf{w} \in \mathbb{R}^8 > \text{no. of states}$, and set of feature vectors is a linearly independent set.
 This is all to show that representation of the exact solution is in principle favorable.
 - If semi-gradient TD(0) is applied to this problem, the weights diverge.
-Even for semi-gradient DP, the weights diverge.
+Even for semi-gradient DP, the weights diverge, ie, not caused by randomness of sampling.

 Does this mean off-policy learning with function approximation is always hopeless?
 No. In many practical cases, it can work if:
 - The coverage of the behavior policy is not too drastically different from the target policy (as is the case for Q-learning with $\epsilon$-greedy policy)